 Next, I used a Briarsmoke Stain to give it an darker aged effect and also tried to match the dowel handle.
 I think I nailed it. woot!

 I let the stain soak in for about 5 minutes and then wipe off excess with an old rag.
 Don’t you think we’re headed in the right direction?

 There is no doubt typography has my heart.
 I do enjoy stencils and they have their place, but designing and applying my own designs is where it’s at.
 I share the steps how I created this look for the farmhouse kitchen caddy in the video.
 Feel free to ask questions or check out my original transfer technique post HERE.

 While I usually prefer my artist’s brushes and paint, I often use Sharpies to fill in my work too.
 Using an old maker makes for a ready-to-go aged effect.

 Last, but not least, I distress the caddy a bit and then add a smidgen of brown wax for added aged appeal.
-Notice I’m using an old Square Brush to do the job.
-That’s why these brushes are my favorite and why I offer them in my shop.
-So versatile!
+Notice I’m using an old brush to do the job.

 Here is my farmhouse kitchen caddy all cute and ready to go.
 Do you love it too?
 I tell ya that there is so many ways you could take a cast-off like this an recreate it to suit your home.
 My jam is farmhouse with a touch of industrial, French, cottage chic.